 The Anker PowerCore 13000 is our pick as the best overall portable charger.
 We love the device mostly because of its charging capacity.
 At 13,000mAh, it carries enough juice to fully charge an iPhone 11 two and a half times.
 Its size is perfect for travel, as it won’t take up much space in your carry-on bag or favorite travel backpack.

 It's hard to find true comfort without having a pillow and a blanket.
-“First is a pillow and a blanket, principally when we are doing long travels,” says former flight attendant Zoila Streich.
+“First is a pillow and a blanket, principally when we are doing long travels,” Streich says.
 “You have to be comfortable for hours and not for a couple of minutes.”

 This EverSnug Travel Blanket and Pillow combination offers a comfy microfleece material that can easily be thrown in the wash between flights.
-It comes in four different colorways — light pink, black, burgundy, gray, navy blue and teal — and is more substantial than the thin blankets often handed out on the plane.
+It comes in six different colorways — light pink, black, burgundy, gray, navy blue and teal — and is more substantial than the thin blankets often handed out on the plane.
+Not only will this travel blanket and pillow combo keep you comfortable, but it'll also help you get more sleep on your long-haul flight.

 We love the Mavogel Cotton Sleep Eye Mask — in fact, it won the title as our best overall sleep mask.
 It features a genius nose wire so that it blocks any and all light that might escape through other eye masks.
 It’s made of 100% cotton fabric, so it’s extremely soft against the eyes.

 As we fall asleep, our sense of hearing is the last sensation to fade out, meaning that a sudden noise from the galley or the crying baby five rows ahead can jolt you awake again.
-To counter this, a good pair of earplugs is essential, says Boeing 787 Dreamliner pilot Charlie Page.
+To counter this, a good pair of earplugs is essential, Page says.

 “There are all kinds on the market, from the freebies you get on board the aircraft, to ones that you can have custom-fitted to your ear canal, but I use a midrange set from Flare Audio, which have double rubber tips,” says Page.
 “Not only are they excellent at muting any external noise, they are so comfortable that when rolling over onto my side, they don’t dig into my ear and disturb my sleep.”